Summer23-CSCE-310-Database-Systems/chef-s_choice_Full_Repo_Final_Submission_Backup/README.md

 5. From here the application should open on it's own, in the event that it does not, open up your browser and enter:
    `http:localhost:3000` in order to load the front-end, already connected to the back-end

-6. From the login page you may sign in using any name, this name will be provided an automated User ID which will permanently stick to
+6. From the login page you may sign in using any name, this name will be given a set User ID which will permanently stick to
    that name and be added to the Database.

 7. After submitting to the Login page you can move on to the Recipe page using the Navigation bar, here we have implemented the CRUD functionality, making it so that you may Add, View, Update, or Delete any of the tuples in the Recipe database.